 - Refusing to eat foods of different textures.

-If an obstruction interferes with breathing, call for emergency help immediately.
-If you are unable to swallow saliva or are drooling excessively due to a blockage, go to the emergency department.
+If a food obstruction actively interferes with breathing, call 911 or emergency services immediately.
+If you are entirely unable to swallow your own saliva or are drooling excessively due to a complete blockage, go to the nearest emergency department right away.

 Causes & Types

-Causes usually fall into two categories based on where the problem is located.
+Dysphagia causes are generally divided into two main categories based on where the primary problem is located.

 1. Esophageal Dysphagia (The Chest)

-- Achalasia: The lower esophageal muscle doesn't relax to let food into the stomach.
+- Achalasia: The lower esophageal muscle ring (sphincter) doesn't relax properly to let food enter the stomach.

-- Esophageal Stricture: Narrowing of the esophagus, often due to scar tissue from acid reflux (GERD).
+- Esophageal Stricture: A dangerous narrowing of the esophagus, often caused by thick scar tissue from chronic acid reflux (GERD).

-- Esophageal Tumors: Difficulty swallowing gets progressively worse.
+- Esophageal Tumors: Difficulty swallowing gets progressively worse over time as the tumor grows and narrows the passage.

-- Foreign Bodies: Large pieces of food or objects lodged in the throat.
+- Foreign Bodies: Large pieces of poorly chewed food (like meat) or objects lodged in the throat.

-- Radiation Therapy: Can cause inflammation and scarring.
+- Radiation Therapy: Cancer treatments to the chest or neck can cause chronic inflammation and scarring.

 2. Oropharyngeal Dysphagia (The Throat)

-This involves weak throat muscles, making it hard to move food from your mouth to your throat.
-You may choke or gag when trying to swallow.
+This type involves weakened throat muscles, making it hard to initiate a swallow and move food from your mouth to your upper throat.
+You may choke, gag, or feel liquid go up your nose.

-- Neurological Damage: Stroke, brain injury, or spinal cord injury.
+- Neurological Damage: Sudden damage from a stroke, brain injury, or spinal cord injury.

-- Neurological Disorders: Multiple Sclerosis, Muscular Dystrophy, or Parkinson's disease.
+- Neurological Disorders: Progressive conditions like Multiple Sclerosis, Muscular Dystrophy, or Parkinson's disease.

-- Pharyngeal Diverticula: A small pouch forms in the throat, collecting food particles.
+- Pharyngeal Diverticula: A small pouch forms in the throat wall, collecting food particles and causing bad breath and swallowing issues.

 Complications

-- Malnutrition & Dehydration: Inability to take in enough nourishment.
+- Malnutrition & Dehydration: An inability to take in enough daily nourishment or fluids.

-- Aspiration Pneumonia: Food or liquid entering the airway introduces bacteria to the lungs.
+- Aspiration Pneumonia: When food, liquid, or saliva accidentally enters the airway (trachea) instead of the esophagus, it introduces harmful bacteria directly into the lungs.

 Diagnosis

-- Barium X-ray: You drink a chalky solution that coats the esophagus, making it visible on X-rays.
+- Barium X-ray: You drink a chalky barium solution that temporarily coats the inside of your esophagus, making it highly visible on X-ray imaging.

-- Dynamic Swallowing Study: You swallow barium-coated foods of different consistencies while an X-ray records the muscle movement.
+- Dynamic Swallowing Study (Modified Barium Swallow): You swallow barium-coated foods of different consistencies (liquids, puddings, solids) while a continuous X-ray records your muscle coordination.

-- Endoscopy: A flexible camera is passed down the throat to visualize the esophagus.
+- Endoscopy: A thin, flexible, lighted camera is passed down the throat to visually inspect the esophagus for strictures or tumors.

-- Manometry: A tube measures the muscle pressure/strength of the esophagus.
+- Manometry: A specialized tube measures the exact muscle pressure, strength, and rhythmic contractions of your esophagus as you swallow.

 Treatment

-Treatment is tailored to the type of dysphagia:
+Treatment is highly tailored to the specific type and severity of your dysphagia:

 For Throat Issues (Oropharyngeal)

-- Exercises: Working with a speech therapist to coordinate swallowing muscles.
+- Exercises: Working closely with a speech-language pathologist to physically strengthen and coordinate your swallowing muscles.

 For Esophageal Issues

-- Esophageal Dilation: Using a balloon attached to an endoscope to gently stretch a narrow esophagus.
+- Esophageal Dilation: A doctor uses a special balloon attached to an endoscope to gently stretch and expand a narrowed esophagus or relax a tight sphincter.

-- Surgery: To remove tumors or repair diverticula.
+- Surgery: Required to physically remove obstructing tumors, clear blockages, or repair pharyngeal diverticula.

-- Medications: Treating acid reflux (GERD) to reduce scarring.
+- Medications: Prescription-strength antacids to aggressively treat acid reflux (GERD) and prevent further esophageal scarring.

 Severe Cases

-If you cannot eat enough to maintain weight, a feeding tube may be necessary to bypass the swallowing mechanism while you recover.
+If you cannot safely eat or drink enough to maintain your weight and hydration, a temporary or permanent feeding tube (such as a PEG tube) may be surgically placed directly into the stomach to bypass the swallowing mechanism entirely.

 No comments: